prestonyford/generic-chatroom-website/notes.md

   - It is a websocket protocol
   - https:// the stuff before :// is the protocol
   - ws:// is another protocol for websockets

+# 12/20/2023
+- Ports
+  - HTTP: 80
+  - HTTPS: 443
+  - SSH: 22
+- What do HTTP status codes in the 300, 400, 500 range indicate?
+  - Informational responses (100 – 199)
+  - Successful responses (200 – 299)
+  - Redirection messages (300 – 399)
+  - Client error responses (400 – 499)
+  - Server error responses (500 – 599)
+- What does the HTTP header content-type allows you to do?
+  - The Content-Type representation header is used to indicate the original media type of the resource (prior to any content encoding applied for sending).
+In responses, a Content-Type header provides the client with the actual content type of the returned content.
+This header's value may be ignored, for example when browsers perform MIME sniffing; set the X-Content-Type-Options header value to nosniff to prevent this behavior.
+- What do the following attributes of a cookie do?
+  - Domain: Specifies domain which the cookie is valid.
+It controls which domains and subdomains can receive and send the cookie.
+The browser will include the cookie in requests to this domain and its subdomains.
+If not specified, it is only valid for the domain that set it.
+  - Path: Subset of paths on which the cookie is valid.
+  - SameSite:
+    - SameSite=None: The cookie is sent with both same-site and cross-site requests.
+This is typically used for cookies that are part of third-party integrations.
+    - SameSite=Lax: The cookie is sent with same-site requests and with cross-site top-level navigations (like clicking a link).
+This is the default value if SameSite is not specified.
+    - SameSite=Strict: The cookie is only sent with same-site requests.
+  - HTTPOnly: Prevents javascript on the frontend from accessing/manipulating cookies (can't use document.cookie).